lw8192/Red-Team-Dev/C/Windows_Tool_Dev.md

     else{
         //use the function
     }
-VirtualProtect - Changes the protection on a region of memory in the virtual address space of the calling process
+VirtualProtect: Changes the protection on a region of memory in the virtual address space of the calling process
+OpenProcess: opens an existing local process object.
+VirtualAllocEx: reserve or change the state of memory of a region in a process' virtual address space.
+WriteProcessMemory: write data to an area of memory in a specified process.
+GetModuleHandle: returns a module handle for the specific module (if file is mapped into address space of process).
+LoadLibrary can be used as an alternative to load a module and return a handle.
+GetProcAddress: returns the address of an exported function or variable from a DLL.
+CreateRemoteThread: create a thread to run in the virtual address space of another process.

 ### Dynamically Import a Function from a DLL
 - Call LoadLibrary() to load the DLL in the process.